tsullivan/bookshelf-adventures/dev-journal.md

 Dev Journal

+**7/21/2023**
+We're using the SpeechSynthesis API to have the bot chat to the user.
+It isn't able to chat for the first message, because browsers require that the user initiate an action that results in audio.

+The user's input is given to each responder.
+The Responder returns an observable of a string.
+Responders have to check if the input applies based on the value (if the input is a command) or needs to be handled because of game state.

+The next things to do are to scan in Henry's artwork, and add a `graphicstests` command that will cycle through the art, show some animations, put things on a background.
+The first graphical game I want to work on will be pong!

 **7/8/2023**
 This is a chatbot game where you tell the computer what mini-game you want to play.
 The computer keeps track of where you are in any game, and your overall scores.